abelmarnk/svm-hash/README.md

 Because these syscalls are handled natively by the Solana runtime, they consume less compute units than performing the equivalent SHA-256 computation manually in the program for large enough inputs.

-In tests, for inputs of more than 40 bytes, the syscall-based hasher used fewer compute units than the standard SipHash 13.
+Based on the tests, the syscall-based hasher used fewer compute units than the standard SipHash 13.

 It applies to both `HashMap` and `HashSet`, since they use the same syscall-backed hasher internally.

+The tests also test the `HashMap` and `Hashset` implementations directly since collisions could factor in the `CUs` consumed, in both cases the result still holds.

 ---

-## When (and when not) to use

-This is mainly for **demonstration and experimentation**.
+## Notes

 In practice, Solana programs rarely use `HashMap`s — PDAs and account data are more common tools for state management.

 If you **do** use the `HashMap` or `HashSet` on-chain:

-* Ensure your keys are usually **> 40 bytes** (like long byte arrays or strings).
 * Note that the hashes produced from hashing the keys are not the same calling SHA-256 on the keys, they are to be used internally by the HashMap/HashSet.

 ---